knightVader/Banking_Engine/README.md

 ---

-*The SDLC Bank Engine is a comprehensive educational project demonstrating advanced C++ programming concepts including file I/O, data structures, object-oriented programming, and secure system design.
+*The SDFC Bank Engine is a comprehensive educational project demonstrating advanced C++ programming concepts including file I/O, data structures, object-oriented programming, and secure system design.
 It serves as an excellent example of modular programming and real-world application development.*